-\subsection{Applications}
+\section{Applications}

-The above trace formulas in Theorem \ref{newmainthm} and Corollary \ref{newcor} allow to establish a condition of the existence, and a formula of the index of $D$.
-First we introduce the following weaker notion, which is called (partial) Witten index.
-Without the partial trace, it was introduced in \cite{GesSim}.
+The principal trace formulas displayed in Theorem \ref{newmainthm} and in Corollary \ref{newcor} enable us to establish a condition of the existence, and a formula for the index of $D$.
+At this stage we introduce the following regularized notion of an index, which might still exist even if $D$ fails to be Fredholm, which is called the (partial) Witten index.
+Without the presence of the partial trace, its notion was introduced in \cite{GesSim}.

 \begin{Definition} Let $T$ be a linear, densely defined operator $\IC^{r}\otimes X$ for some separable complex Hilbert space $X$.
-We say the partial (semi-group regularized) Witten index of $T$ exists, if for some $t_{0}>0$, we have
+We say the partial (semi-group regularized) Witten index of $T$ exists, if for some $t_{0}>0$,

 and if the limit